bersavosh/LowCountStats/README.md

 - [Scipy](https://www.scipy.org/)

 ## Use:
-You can download the script quickly in the terminal with `wget`:
+The intetion here is to get numbers quickly.
+So, no installation needed.
+You can simply download the script with any method you prefer and run it.
+If you're not familiar with Github, you can quickly download the script in the terminal using `wget`:
 ```
 wget https://raw.githubusercontent.com/bersavosh/LowCountStats/master/LowCountStats.py
 ```